RandomAnomaly/web-dev-template/README.md

 ### Version Number
 The version number is a pseudorandom string, and is not used for actual versioning, it simply makes getting around browser caching a bit easier.

-## Basic use flow
-Simply use the `gulp watch` command and begin working within the dev directory.
-A browser window will open and refresh as you save changes to your files.
-As always, use `Ctrl + C` to halt the current job.